-If you’ve been watching the reputation management industry you might have noticed a slew of failed lawsuits aimed at third party review websites.
-Unfortunately, it’s almost impossible to get defamatory content removed from third party sites simply by suing the host site.
+If you’ve been watching the reputation management industry, you might have noticed a slew of failed lawsuits aimed at third-party review websites.
+Unfortunately, it’s almost impossible to get defamatory content removed from third-party review sites simply by suing the host site.

-This means using SEO-focused strategies to create a huge web presence which overshadows 3rd party review content altogether.
+This means using SEO-focused strategies to create a huge web presence that overshadows third-party review sites altogether.
 You control the content on your virtual firewall, which means you don’t have to worry about it disappearing or turning against you.
 This strategy is a lot more certain than a lawsuit—and a lot less expensive, as well.

 Don’t Sue Third-Party Review Sites.
 Contact the Review Management Pros Instead

 Need a better strategy for managing reviews and restoring your reputation?

 InternetReputation.com delivers comprehensive review management solutions to manage negative reviews and build a review presence that boosts your bottom line.
 Calltoday to learn more.